vueuse/schema-org/docs/guide/setup/other-frameworks.md

 ---
-description: Learn how to start using Schema.org with vueuse-schema-org.
+description: Learn how to start using Schema.org with vue-schema-org.
 dateModified: "2022-04-22"
 datePublished: "2022-04-22"
 ---